 - When layering radar and optical imagery together, an analyst can quickly flag areas of change and develop richer situational reports.
 The planned addition of MDA's RADARSAT-2 imagery into DigitalGlobe's SecureWatch product is yet another example of how Maxar is extending cross-business technology to accelerate innovation and offer integrated solutions to customers.

 - "The combination of RADARSAT-2 imagery and DigitalGlobe's optical imagery, with the other enriched data sources within SecureWatch, will create powerful solutions for analysts to maintain situational awareness and achieve mission success no matter what's happening on the planet," said Jeff Kerridge, Senior Vice President and General Manager of DigitalGlobe International Defense and Intelligence.

-- DigitalGlobe also celebrates the signing of its 20th SecureWatch defense and intelligence agency customer since launching the product in February 2017.
-The first 10 customers started using SecureWatch before the end of 2017 and another 10 have also subscribed this year, joining defense and intelligence analysts around the world who rely on complete access to both DigitalGlobe's 18-year, 100 petabyte imagery archive and the over three million square kilometers of fresh high-resolution imagery added daily.
+- DigitalGlobe also celebrates the signing of its 20th SecureWatch defence and intelligence agency customer since launching the product in February 2017.
+The first 10 customers started using SecureWatch before the end of 2017 and another 10 have also subscribed this year, joining defence and intelligence analysts around the world who rely on complete access to both DigitalGlobe's 18-year, 100-petabyte imagery archive and the over three million square kilometres of fresh high-resolution imagery added daily.